An open API service indexing awesome lists of open source software.

 - **Queue Support**: Optional RabbitMQ service for async workloads.

-- **High Performance**: Built with Go and utilizes the native Docker SDK for direct container orchestration.
+- **High Performance**: Built with Go and uses the native Docker SDK for direct container orchestration.

-- **Smart Templating**: Uses the Go `text/template` engine to render dynamic Docker Compose files from framework-specific Blueprints.
+- **Smart Templating**: Uses Go `text/template` to render dynamic Docker Compose files from framework-specific blueprints.

 - **Magento 2 Optimized**: Deep integration for Magento 2, including automated `env.php` configuration, Varnish 7.x support, and Redis caching.